Vibe Coding5 min readby agent-kay

 rm .env # yes, delete it

-That is all the structural work.
-From now on, launch Cursor normally — the .cursor/rules/tene.mdc file generated by tene init teaches the agent the rest.
+That is the whole structural setup.
+From now on, open Cursor as usual.
+The .cursor/rules/tene.mdc file from tene init teaches the agent the rest.

 What the .cursor/rules/tene.mdc file looks like